The Ultimate Guide to the Smithsonian Museums

 Renwick Gallery

 The Renwick Gallery is very close to the White House and is set a little farther away from the rest of the museums on the National Mall.
-This gallery is a branch of the American Art Museums that focuses primarily on contemporary art.
-It is on the smaller side but is highly visual with regularly rotating exhibits.
-Art lovers of all ages will find these exhibits fun and engaging.
+This gallery is a branch of the American Art Museums focusing primarily on contemporary art.
+It is on the smaller side but is highly visual, with regularly rotating exhibits.
+If you visit this museum, go early and have lunch at one of the popular nearby restaurants (Immigrant Food, Old Ebbit, and The Hamilton) before heading to the other museums.

 The museum is walkable from 2 metro stops: Smithsonian & Federal Triangle (orange, blue, silver) and L’Enfant Plaza (green, yellow, orange, blue, silver).
 Open daily except Christmas.